madhav165/stackexchangetohtml/README.md

 3) Save the file
 4) Type 'source ~/.bash_aliases'
 5) The command 'stackextohtml' in the command prompt should now work with the same functionality

+Remember to compile files after each pull request